 - Why You Must Use The Cash Envelope System

-To make it simple for you, we’ve created a Free Spending Plan Spreadsheet (do not email me asking for permission, the instructions on the sheet).
-What is great is that it does all of the calculations for you (less chances that you will make an error that way)!
+To make it simple for you, we’ve created a Free Spending Plan Spreadsheet (please do not email me asking for permission, the instructions on the sheet as I will not respond).
+The sheet does the calculations for you, reducing the likelihood of errors.
+You can also get a spending plan form to complete if you would rather do so by hand.

 1. Enter the pay period at the top of the form